 All stories are written by people who created them for a reason and have a particular voice and perspective.
 Acknowledging that there are humans on the other side of the screen may feel weird to those of us trained in classical science (which is supposed to be neutral).
 But adding the humanity back to our stories—acknowledging that these stories are about people and written by people—doesn’t make the work any less serious or rigorous.
 Instead, it makes it easier for us as readers to connect with the creators, to align with them, and for these authors to own their voice.

 The Dene Kʼéh Kusān story does a beautiful job of introducing us to the Dene people who call this land home and have for thousands of years.

 At the end of the iBanker Kendal Regency story we are introduced to the three student authors behind the work.
 Seeing folks around the world using the latest tech to solve local problems, especially at the university level, is inspiring.

-If you haven’t already, go and read each of the winning stories and watch for more lessons to help make your own stories shine.
+If you haven’t already, go and read each of the winning stories and read these companion Learn Lessons to help make your own stories shine.
 One of the best ways to improve your own work is to read lots of other stories!